Mochimochi07/Readme/README.md

 I might need to take a little time to rest for myself.
 I set up my wix and It might take me time to get the hang of this.

-Wix took a little long to make my own front end and UI so i rather use my old Canva for that. i still wanted to use wix but i need to focus more on the apps and how i implement them.
+Wix took a little long to make my own front end and UI so i rather use my Canva for that. i still wanted to use wix but i need to focus more on the apps and how i implement them.
 Im still active but i will not be coding at the moment.
-Next time im going to try harder and generate x4 more effort. yeah, i also have techniques for that.
+Next time im going to try harder and generate x4 more effort. yeah, and i also have techniques for that.
 Its not very easy being burnt out all the time. in terms of coding, I might be back after a week.